 In a match race, two identical boats go head-to-head in a tightly contested battle.
 This type of race focuses on strategy, tactics, and precise execution.
 The course for a match race is typically set as a windward/leeward course, consisting of an upwind leg and a downwind leg, which are lapped 1-4 times depending on the race’s specifications.

 A match race begins with a four-minute pre-start period, during which each boat enters the starting area from opposite ends of the start line.
 The pre-start phase is crucial, as both boats strive to gain an advantage over the other.
 Tactics are employed to force the opponent to commit rule violations or secure a favorable starting line position.

 Umpires on the water officiate match racing.
 They closely follow the boats and make instantaneous decisions regarding penalties.
 Yellow and blue flags are used by the umpire boat to indicate which boat has been penalized, while a green flag signifies no penalty given.

-When a boat receives a penalty, it must perform a full circle penalty turn at any time before crossing the finish line.
+When a boat receives a penalty, it must perform a full circle penalty turn any time before crossing the finish line.
 If both boats receive penalties before the penalized boat completes its turn, the penalties cancel out.
 However, if a boat accumulates three penalties, it results in disqualification.

 Match racing provides an intense and high-pressure environment, where every maneuver and decision can significantly impact the outcome.
 The emphasis on head-to-head competition, strategic thinking, and rules interpretation makes match racing a thrilling and spectator-friendly form of a sailing race.
 The relatively short duration of each race adds to the excitement, as sailors strive to outmaneuver their opponent and secure victory within the approximately 20-minute timeframe.